jasonzoladz/purescript-rx-state/README.md

                   ]
 ```

 Finally, wire it up in `main` using `startApp`.
-Again, I'm using `purescript-react` for rendering but you could substitute function of with the same type as:
+Here, I'm using `purescript-react` for rendering but you could substitute any function with the same type as:

 ```purescript
 fooRender :: forall state view eff.  state -> Eff eff view
 ```

-A minimal, but complete, example is in the  [example repo](https://github.com/jasonzoladz/purescript-rx-state-react-example).

 ```purescript
 main :: forall eff.
 Eff (dom :: DOM, console :: CONSOLE, ajax :: AJAX | eff ) Unit